Bismuth Sulfite Agar (BS Agar): Composition, Principle, Uses, and Colony Morphology

 Bismuth sulfite agar achieves selectivity through two independent inhibitory mechanisms and differentiation through a unique H₂S indicator system:

-Differential mechanism — the H2S metallic sheen system: Salmonella species produce H2S by reducing thiosulfate and other sulphur-containing compounds.
-On BS agar, H2S reacts with ferrous sulfate to produce black ferrous sulfide (FeS) precipitate within the colony, giving the colony its black colour.
-Simultaneously, H2S and other reducing products cause the bismuth ions to be reduced to metallic bismuth (Bi⁰) in the agar immediately surrounding the colony.
-Metallic bismuth deposits produce the characteristic metallic sheen or lustre around BS agar colonies — one of the most striking and distinctive appearances in clinical bacteriology.
+Differential mechanism, the H₂S metallic sheen system: Salmonella species produce H₂S by reducing thiosulfate and other sulphur-containing compounds.
+On BS agar, H₂S reacts with ferrous sulfate to produce black ferrous sulfide (FeS) precipitate within the colony, giving the colony its black color.
+Simultaneously, H₂S and other reducing products cause the bismuth ions to be reduced to metallic bismuth (Bi⁰) in the agar immediately surrounding the colony.
+Metallic bismuth deposits produce the characteristic metallic sheen or luster around BS agar colonies, one of the most striking and distinctive appearances in clinical bacteriology.

 The medium also contains dextrose (glucose) as the sole fermentable carbohydrate, with ferrous sulfate functioning simultaneously as an H2S indicator and iron source.

-Historical note — Wilson and Blair medium: BS agar is a modification of the original Wilson and Blair medium, developed in 1931 for the specific purpose of S. Typhi isolation from stool.
+Historical note about Wilson and Blair medium: BS agar is a modification of the original Wilson and Blair medium developed by Wilson and Blair in the late 1920s (1927 to 1931) for the specific purpose of S. Typhi isolation from stool.
 The original medium also used bismuth sulfite as the primary indicator but required a more complex preparation procedure.
-The current formulation is the commercially standardised version that retains the core bismuth sulfite-ferrous sulfate indicator system while improving stability and ease of preparation.
+The current formulation is the commercially standardized version that retains the core bismuth sulfite-ferrous sulfate indicator system while improving stability and ease of preparation.

 Figure: Bismuth Sulfite Agar